mongodb-js/dataset-generator/README.md

 * Due to the use of underscore.js, `_` is accessible from within the template schema.
 Its many powerful methods may cause unwanted effects if used unchecked.
-* A lot of efforts were made to avoid exposing internal variables, but
+* A lot of efforts were made to avoid exposing internal variables, but there is still one not properly handled, such as `_state`.
+Please do not mess with it.
 * Expressions provided by users are directly evaluated without any error checking, which may cause the program to crash without supplying much helpful information to users